lennisthemenace/ATAK-Certs/README.md

 `curl -L https://git.io/JL9DP | sudo python3 -`

+If using CentOS you should split these commands out as:
+`curl -L -o cert.py https://git.io/JL9DP`
+then:
+`sudo python3 ./cert.py`

 If you run the script interactive, just follow the prompts

 ### Step 3: